AntonSol919/linkspace/homepage/eli5.md

 ## The graphical user interface

 The app you use to talk to the host has two parts.
-The paintings of buttons and text it creates, and the communication in bits and bytes.
+The painting of buttons or texts, and the communication in bits and bytes.

 The designer works hard to make it feel like a 'place'.
 A single whole you should care about.

 But they are two different things.
-In part because the hosts want to have their place in and between our lives.
+The hosts trade you this comfort for a perpetual grant to exploit you and your communication.
+Or it is as they claim; for your own protection.

 ## What is a Hash?